 Nope!
 In fact, we recommend you don’t.
 You can screen your rides to see where the passenger is going so you can decide before accepting if you want to do that trip.
 With Uber, you need to get close to your pick-up point, start your ride, see where the destination is and cancel at that point if you want.
 With Lyft, just tap that you’ve arrived when you’re about a half a block away from the pickup spot and you can see the destination at that point and cancel the ride from there.

 A solid argument against it is that you’re not being professional and you’re leaving passengers stranded.
-In larger cities, this might not be the case because there will be another driver along momentarily, but in smaller markets, it could very well be that you are the only driver nearby and that your passenger is going to be late for their appointment or getting to work because you’ve declined their ride and no one else is within a reasonable distance.
+In larger cities, this might not be the case because there will be another driver along momentarily, but in smaller markets, it could very well be that you are the only driver nearby and that your passenger is going to be late for their appointment or getting to work because you’ve declined their ride after driving most of the way toward them and no one else is within a reasonable distance.